xavierleune/ting_bundle/README.md

 2. Clone Ting into vendor/ccmbenchmark/Ting

-3. Add the following lines to your projects autoload.php file:
+3. Add the following lines to your project autoload.php file:
 ```
 #!php